sevabit/sevabit-android-wallet/README.md

 ### Issues / Pitfalls
 - Users of Zenfone MAX & Zenfone 2 Laser (possibly others) **MUST** use the armeabi-v7a APK as the arm64-v8a build uses hardware AES functionality these models don't have.
-- You should backup your wallet files in the "loki-wallet" folder periodically.
+- You should backup your wallet files in the "sevabit-wallet" folder periodically.
 - Also note, that on some devices the backups will only be visible on a PC over USB after a reboot of the device (it's an Android bug/feature)

 ### HOW TO BUILD